jeffreicher/Ding-Dinner/README.md

 # Ding
 A meal planner for the indecisive!
 Ding is an application that requests user-specific preferences and provides the user with delicious recipes.

+## Usage

+All it takes is a few simple steps: register your account, select your diet and allergy restrictions, choose the number of meals you plan to make.
+Thats it!
+At your fingertips you have access to ingredients, nutrition and step-by-step instructions to make your delicious meals!

+## Project

+View this project live [HERE](https://dingdinner.com)

 ## Features

 * Mobile-first design for the 21st century.